AnnikaTjuka/annikatjuka.github.io/index.md

 ## News

 +++ I will present my talk on "Patterns of body~object colexifications across languages" at the Emerging Topics in Typology workshop series (between 25th October and 22nd November).
-[Registration](https://elomake.helsinki.fi/lomakkeet/114007/lomake.html) is free of charge. +++
+[Registration](https://elomake.helsinki.fi/lomakkeet/114007/lomake.html) is free of charge.
+My slides are available [here](/slides/tjuka2021_body-object-colexification_ETT.pdf).+++

 +++ The recording of my lecture on "Linguistic and Cultural Evolution" is available on [YouTube](https://youtu.be/pAb9vXQZsNE). +++